m3o/m3o/packages/auth/README.md

 ### API routes / handlers

-This authentication package works by first setting up your server via the `pages/api` folder, then connecting to the server via provided hooks and providers (optional).
+This package works by setting up your server routing via the `pages/api` folder, then interacting to this server via our provided hooks and providers (optional).

 #### Server installation